 Now time to keep moving on.
 I'll be out paddling early tomorrow morning on the Lake, overall fitness and training, and to enjoy the quite and stillness one finds in the early morning on the water.

-A middle-aged-plus mom, wife, fulltime medical researcher, and sometime adventurer.
+A senior with 2 kids grown and flown, married to Paul 30 years, a recently retired medical researcher, and was a sometime adventurer.
+Now, its ALL about the adventure.
 I was born and raised in Hawaii, and have a love of the outdoors, camping, the beach, and the ocean.
 I started paddling with white water in 1981 when I met my husband.
 My first real sea kayaking experience was actually on a sit-on-top in Kailua Bay on the Island of Oahu in 1987 while we were visiting family.
 Two children and years later, a chance opportunity to try sea kayaking again in 1996 resulted in a love and passion that provides me with fun, excitement, relaxation and/or exercise, and most of all, adventure.
 I’ve not stopped since.

 More About SandyBottom

-Other challenges have included various triathlons, BCU4* certification, Level 3 ACA Coastal Sea Kayak Instructor Certification, and staying active and adventurous in my late 50's.
+Other challenges have included various triathlons including 2 half Ironman, BCU4* certification, Level 3 ACA Coastal Sea Kayak Instructor Certification.
 More recently, I've been learning to sail on our home built Core Sound 20 sailboat "Dawn Patrol".

 Hopefully much more still to come as I start to work on my HUGE bucket list.